ghb24/NECI_STABLE/docs/neci/input/calc.rst

     to the INITPARTICLES value.
 The optional integer argument can be used to augment the number of walkers at the HF determinant.

-**RANDOMISEHASHORBS**
+**RANDOMISEHASHORBS** [**OFF**]
-    Default false
+    Default on

-    This is provide a random 1-to-1 mapping between the orbital indices and a random set of integers for use with the hashing algorithm.
+    This provides a random 1-to-1 mapping between the orbital indices and a random set of integers for use with the hashing algorithm.
+The hash of the occupied orbitals in a determinant determines which processor the determinant is sent to in FCIQMC calculations.

     This effectively eliminates load-imbalance when running in parallel, even for small numbers of electrons and HPHF.
-Recommend use.
+Recommended.

 **MEMORYFACPART** [MemoryFacPart]
     Default 10.D0